cbub/Tip-Calculator/README.md

 # Tip Calculator

-My first iOS application.
+My first iOS application, Tips.
 Used to calculate tip percentages on a bill, with customizable settings.

 Cassie Bub